+What is a director and officer?
 D&O insurance protects the current and future directors and officers of any for-profit or non-profit organization from suits arising from perceived or actual wrong-doing.
 In a sense, D&O insurance is similar to professional liability insurance; both types of policies protect companies against lawsuits resulting from errors or misdeeds.
 In the case of D&O insurance, however, the protection is meant specifically for the directors and officers rather than any other employees.

 Some of the things that might be covered by D&O insurance:

 Enter your zip code below to view companies that have cheap auto insurance rates.